infoxchange/pallet/README.md

 Information about the instance configuration and required services is passed to the application via environment variables.

+Generally, the same environment variables are presented during the deploy and serve phases.
+Pallet MAY present additional environment variables during the deploy phase, in which case the environment variable names will include the word 'DEPLOY'.

 ### Instance configuration

 Pallet MUST provide the following environment variables to all the application